Harsha-Chinthala/Article-Research-Tool/README.md

-# Article-Research-Tool used to extract important features
+# Article-Research-Tool used to extract important features by answering queries